OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

 We are now ready to begin coding.

+> Note: Should you get lost at any point during this tutorial, you can refer to the full code for this project in our [`Github repo`](https://github.com/zeppelinos/zos/tree/v2.4.0/examples/first-project).

 ## Your first contract

 We will write a simple contract in [Solidity](https://solidity.readthedocs.io/), the most popular language for Ethereum smart contracts.
 Create a new file `contracts/Counter.sol` in your project with the following content: